 New York CIty can and should be a national model for police transparency.
-My administration will collect and track data on police interactions and public perceptions of safety and policing, including calls for service, police stops, use of force, officer misconduct and discipline, and racial disparities.
+A Donovan administration will collect and track data on police interactions and public perceptions of safety and policing, including calls for service, police stops, use of force, officer misconduct and discipline, and racial disparities.
 We will use surveys to examine how perceptions of public safety vary by demographics and neighborhoods.
 We will use this data to guide our actions regarding training, deployment, and allocation of resources.

 We will also publicize this data, so that New Yorkers can hold the administration and the police department fully accountable for the results we deliver.

 A Donovan administration’s approach to incarceration will be based on two premises.
 First, the system of incarceration that we have is closely linked to racial injustice in our society, including the decades-long legacy of disinvestment and discrimination in these same neighborhoods.
 The numbers are shameful and staggering: 90% of the people at Rikers today are Black or Latinx.

 Second, incarceration should be reserved only for the most necessary cases.
 Putting people in jail can do serious harm to them, their families, and communities, and is often counterproductive.
 Removing people from their lives, work, educational opportunities, and family, and subjecting them to the chaos and brutality of Rikers, usually only worsens the problems that led them into trouble in the first place.